hyperledger/iroha-2-docs/src/api/config/sumeragi-params.md

 - **Type:** Number
 - **Default:** $500$

 Max number of transactions in a gossip batch message.
-Smaller size leads to longer time to synchronise, but useful if you have high packet loss.
+Smaller size leads to longer time to synchronise, but can be useful if you have high packet loss.

 **Example:**